 The FICO Scoring Model

 Your FICO credit score is calculated using five pieces of information.
 This information includes your payment history, the amounts you owe toward your debts, the age of your consumer credit history, the type of credit you have in your name, and new credit accounts that were opened in the last 6 months in your name.
 Each category of information is weighed differently in terms of calculating your fico credit score.
-In the list below I identify each information category and the level of importance it serves in calculating your fico credit score (based on percentages)—
+In the list below I identify each information category and the level of importance it serves in calculating your fico credit score (based on percentage)—

 - Payment History – 35%